aaagab/nargs/developer.md

 - JSON strings can be single-quoted.
 - YAML strings or YAML files are discarded if PyYAML has not been installed.

-**_values**: Option sets the number of argument's values.
+**_values**: Property sets the number of argument's values.
 An argument's values are first either required or optional and second they have a minimum and a maximum number of values. `_values` can be expressed as:
 - a positive integer: number of values is set as `required`.
 - a string that matches regex `r"^(?P<star>\*)|(?P<plus>\+)|(?P<qmark>\?)|(?P<min>[1-9][0-9]*)(?:\-(?P<max>(?:[1-9][0-9]*|\*)))?(?P<optional>\?)?$"` with rules:
   - If string equals '*' it means that values are optional and number of values can range from 1 to infinite.